-- Financial assets at amortised cost These assets are subsequently measured at amortised cost using the effective interest method.
-The amortised cost is reduced by impairment losses.
-Interest income, foreign exchange gains and losses and impairment are recognised in consolidated income statement.
-Any gain or loss on derecognition is recognised in consolidated income statement. - Financial assets at Fair Value Through Profit or Loss (FVTPL) -These assets are subsequently measured at fair value.
+- Financial assets at Fair Value Through Profit or Loss (FVTPL) These assets are subsequently measured at fair value.
 Net gains and losses, including any interest or dividend income, are recognised in consolidated income statement. - Debt instruments at Fair Value Through Other Comprehensive Income (FVOCI) These assets are subsequently measured at fair value.
 Interest income calculated using the effective interest method, foreign exchange gains and losses and impairment are recognised in consolidated income statement.
 Other net gains and losses are recognised in OCI.
-On derecognition, gains and losses accumulated in OCI are reclassified to consolidated income statement.
-The Group does not hold such assets. - Equity investments at Fair Value Through Other Comprehensive Income (FVOCI) These assets are subsequently measured at fair value.
+On derecognition, gains and losses accumulated in OCI are reclassified to consolidated income statement. - Equity investments at Fair Value Through Other Comprehensive Income (FVOCI) These assets are subsequently measured at fair value.
 Dividends are recognised as income in consolidated income statement unless the dividend clearly represents a recovery of part of the cost of the investment.
 Other net gains and losses are recognised in OCI and are never derecognised to consolidated income statement.